 Gravy: Again, turkey drippings are too rich and other spices should be avoided.
 For a little treat, try drizzling low-sodium chicken broth over your pet’s Thanksgiving meal.

 Pumpkin or pecan pie: Sugar and spices make these desserts a little too rich for the average dog or cat.
 On the other hand, a spoonful of canned pumpkin (plain pumpkin, not the spiced pie version) may not only be a tasty treat but healthy fiber for your pet’s diet.

 Of course, some pets are notorious for helping themselves to a Thanksgiving meal despite your best efforts.
 The Hambone Award, awarded each month by Nationwide Insurance for the most unusual pet insurance claim, is named after a dog who polished off an entire Thanksgiving ham while trapped in the refrigerator waiting to be rescued.

-But the way to a pet’s heart isn’t always through his stomach — especially if he’s lost that hourglass shape.
+But the way to a pet’s heart isn’t always through his or her stomach — especially if your pet has lost that hourglass shape.
 So this holiday, take the time to go for a walk.
 Toss the ball in the back yard.
 Or encourage your cat to chase a laser dot across the floor.
 A little exercise and togetherness can be just as satisfying as food.